dninemfive/d9framework/README.md

 ## For Modders
 This mod is like JecsTools or HugsLib - set this mod as a dependency for your own.

+I'd love to see anything you make with this!
+Feel free to message me on Steam or Discord to show off.

 ## Credits
 cuproPanda: Original code for most of the PlaceWorkers, from AJO.